Ainard09/ai4ls_2_water_prediction/notebooks/README.md

 ## Motivations

-The sole objective of this project is to build a machine learning pipeline designed to forecast monthly average groundwater levels of given geographical locations in Austria with 26 months horizon into the future.
+The sole objective of this project is to build a machine learning pipeline designed to forecast monthly average groundwater levels of given geographical locations in Austria with time horizon of 26 months into the future.

 ## Dataset